yugabyte/yugabyte-db/cloud/kubernetes/design/operator_design.md

 # YugabyteDB Operator Design

-A cluster of YugaByte DB should be created using the `ybclusters.yugabyte.com` custom resource definition.
+A cluster of YugabyteDB should be created using the `ybclusters.yugabyte.com` custom resource definition.
 Below are sample custom resource specs for creating 3-master, 3 t-servers cluster using the CRD.
 The [minimal spec](#Minimal-Spec-Sample) and the [full spec](#Full-Spec-Sample) are essentially same, with [minimal spec](#Minimal-Spec-Sample) stripping away all the default vaules.
-The samples are followed by an explanation of different configuration options available on the YugaByte DB CRD.
+The samples are followed by an explanation of different configuration options available on the YugabyteDB CRD.

 ## Minimal Spec Sample